 IV.
 THE GENERAL ASSEMBLY

 - The General Assembly is composed of the Officers together with a delegate from each of the Members.
-Each delegate must present to the President written credentials from the Member represented.
+Each delegate shall present to the President written credentials from the Member represented.
 A Member may delegate any or all of its powers in writing to a delegate from any other Member or to an Officer.

 - Each Member and each Officer is entitled to one vote in the General Assembly.